Fu-Yilei/SniffCell/README.md

 # SniffMeth
-### Sniffing DNA methylation changes aound (Mosaic) structural variations.
+### Sniffing DNA methylation changes around (Mosaic) structural variations.

-Although no need to do filtering, but SniffMeth can only process primary alignments for now.
+Although no need to do BAM file filtering, but SniffMeth can only process primary alignments for now.
+A different threshold is suggested with fisher's exact test.

 Usage: